RedHatInsights/insights-results-aggregator-cleaner/README.md

 pruned.

-Such clusters can be detected very easily by checking the timestamps stored (along other information) in the `result` table in Insights Results Aggregator database.
+Such clusters can be detected very easily by checking the timestamps stored (along other information) in the `report` table in Insights Results Aggregator database.

 Currently this service just displays such clusters (cluster IDs) and do nothing